shalinichahar/shalinichahar/README.md

 ---

 ### :woman_technologist: About Me :
 I’m a JavaScript Developer.
 I love developing new skills.
-I want to make things that make a difference !!
+I aim to use my coding skills to contribute to real world projects !!
 - 🔭 I work with - React, NodeJs, JavaScript
 - 🌱 I’m currently learning Data Structures and Algorithm
 - 💬 Ask me about Technical Documentation, Front-End Development and Music